Free or Cheap Activities in Wellington

 If you’re into your politics and architecture, then you are in for a treat.
 Learn about New Zealand politics and see the earthquake reinforcements on this free tour of Wellington’s Parliament buildings.
 With all the security restrictions attached to this tour, we consider it a must-do only if you are scraping the barrel of what to do in Wellington on a budget.

 Another one of the most popular Wellington activities.
 Make like the ultimate tourist by taking the cable car to the Botanic Gardens and lookout over the business district.
-The short journey is NZ$7 making it a darn cheap thing to do in Wellington!
+The short journey is around NZ$5 one-way making it a darn cheap thing to do in Wellington!
 Find the Cable Car down Lambton Quay.
 At the top, the Cable Car Museum is free entry.

 Wellington prides itself on its craft beers, cocktail bars and comedy entertainment.
 But don’t worry, there are some affordable places for a pint too, just check out: 5 Awesome Bars in Wellington.
 If you ask the locals (especially the foodies) this is one of the favourite Wellington activities.

 Here comes one of our favourite Wellington attractions!
 New Zealand birds!
 So many New Zealand birds!
-For NZ$19.50 take a stroll through the sanctuary and exhibition, which is home to native birds and the tuatara lizard the only living ancestor from the dinosaur age.
-Learn more about Zealandia here.
+For around NZ$22 take a stroll through the sanctuary and exhibition, which is home to native birds and the tuatara lizard the only living ancestor from the dinosaur age.
+Learn more about Zealandia on Viator and Tripadvisor.

 This will take you past ice cream parlours vital nutrients needed to survive the walk along Oriental Bay and past many sculptures including hidden poetry in the concrete.
 And when you are done walking move onto #10 on our list.